bottlesdevs/website/_posts/2023-10-05-bottles-next-a-new-chapter.md

 Bottles Next will have an **optional** cloud feature, which allows you to backup and restore your bottles and applications in just one click, or share your environments with friends and colleagues over the internet.

 > This feature is still in the design phase, so we can't provide more details at this time.
-Keep an eye on this blog for updates.
+Keep an eye out for this blog for updates.

 ## Environments become Installers